Engelsk (master)

-You can choose to specialise in linguistics, where you can explore topics such as language variation and change, language history, language use, language attitudes, language acquisition, etc. You learn about theory and method in linguistics, look at findings from linguistic studies, and learn how you can collect and analyse your own data.
+You can choose to specialize in linguistics, where you can explore topics such as language variation and change, language history, language acquisition, etc. You learn about theory and method in linguistics and learn how you can collect and analyse your own data.

-Alternatively, you can specialise in English-language literature and culture, both historically and in the present time.
+Alternatively, you can specialize in English-language literature and culture, both historically and in the present.
 You explore literary genres and how English literature has developed up to the present day.
-You learn about theory and method within literary studies: how you can analyse and interpret literature, read texts in depth, analyse them in the light of literary history and literary form, and create your own interpretations.
+You learn about theory and method within literary studies - how you can analyse them in the light of literary history and literary form, and create your own interpretations.

 Student life

-As a Master’s student in English, you work side by side with other Master’s students, within nine different language subjects.
-In the reading rooms, you become part of a pleasant environment, with students and staff from all over the world.
+a master's student in English, you work side by side with other master's students, within nine different language subjects.
+In the reading rooms, you become part of a pleasant environment where students and staff come from all over the world.
 Contact between students and staff is informal, and the atmosphere is good.
-Because the programme has few students, the study environment is very good.
-You will use the second year of the programme to write your Master’s thesis.
-You will receive individual guidance throughout the entire research and writing process.
+Because the program has few students, the environment is very good.
+You will use the second year of the program to write your master's thesis.
+You get individual guidance throughout the entire research and writing process.

 As a student with us, you will have most of your lessons at Nygårdshøyden in central Bergen.
-You have access to the reading room, library, colloquium room, fitness centre, canteen, café and student bar on campus.
-At UiB you will also find many different student organisations.
-Being part of a student organisation is a valuable investment in your time as a student and will give you many experiences and friends for life.
+You have access to the reading room, library, colloquium room, fitness centre, canteen, cafe and student bar on campus.
+At UiB you will also find many different student organisations that will give you many experiences and friends for life.

 Our former students work with